Belkworks/broom/README.md

 You can set any of the following types as a task:
 - Functions
 - Tables with a `Destroy` function
-- RBXScriptConnections (when running in ROBLOX)
 - Other Broom instances

+When running in ROBLOX, you can also set these types as tasks:
+- RBXScriptConnections
+- Instances

 ### Tips